qwshen/spark-etl-framework/README.md

         <variable name="execution_time" value="now()" />
     </variables>
     ```
     Please Note: a value can also be any valid sql-expression which may reference pre-defined variables.
 Such as the staging_uri, its value is calculated on the fly when the job starts to run.
 However, this only applies for the variables defined inside a pipeline.
-Variables with sql-expression defined in application configuration or from job submit are not evaluated.
+Variables with sql-expression defined in application configuration or from job submit arguments are not evaluated.

   - **When a variable is defined more than once, its value from the job submit arguments overrides what from application configuration, and the value from the Variables section of a pipeline has the highest precedence.**
   - When a variable contains sensitive data, such as a password, its value can be protected by a custom key.
 The following describes how to encrypt the value, and how to configure the variable: